mikamautnerrohde/researchproject/rp-project-manual.md

 # Research Project Manual
-Note: the most up-to-date version of the Research Project Manual can always be found via [this link](https://github.com/tijmz/researchproject/blob/master/rp-project-manual.md).

 ## Introduction
 This manual concerns the modules *Research Project 1* and *Research Project 2* for students from the master programme *Brain and Cognitive Sciences* at the University of Amsterdam (UvA).
-These modules are also known as internships .
+These modules are also colloquially known as internships.
 This manual was written to inform all involved parties about the requirements of the research project and about their role, whether student, supervisor, assessor or examiner.

 The research project is one of the capstones of our programme, in which students acquire practical research experience and learn to work and think independently within a scientific environment.
 All students of the research master *Brain and Cognitive Sciences* conduct two research projects as mandatory parts of their curriculum:

-*Research Project 1* (26 or 32 EC) and *Research Project 2* (36 or 42 EC).
+*Research Project 1* (26 EC) and *Research Project 2* (36 or 42 EC).

 ---
 Note for the reader: students from *Brain and Cognitive Sciences* form a multidisciplinary group and enter internships at a wide range of hosting institutes.
-Some of them could work at philosophy departments, others might deal with fMRI data analysis and again others would do their work at neurobiology labs.
+Some of them could work at logic departments, others might deal with fMRI data analysis and again others would do their work at neurobiology labs.
 These different hosts will emphasize different skills, but all of them expose the students to the cycle of formulating a research question, gathering data, performing analysis and interpreting results to answer their research question.

 ---